-Grand Turk is a relativity small island at only six and a half miles long, so transportation is less difficult than Providenciales.
+Grand Turk is a relatively small island at only six and a half miles long, so transportation is less difficult than Providenciales.
 Rental cars, taxis, golf carts and scooters are the main transportation options.

 Because most of the roads are paved, the island wide speed limit is 20MPH, and the streets in Cockburn Town tend to be small, we generally recommend scooters or golf carts to most visitors.
 Be sure to bring a hat and sunscreen, as it's very easy to get sunburnt.